 7. “Are you sure there’s only one in there?”

-Yes, I know I look like I am giving birth to elephant triplets.
-And, yes I know you are only joking when you say this.
-But it’s so hard to find the humour when my bladder is being pummelled from the inside.
+Yes, you know you look like you are about to give birth to elephant triplets.
+And, yes you know they are only joking when they say this.
+But it’s so hard to find the humour when your bladder is being pummelled from the inside.

 8. “Wow, you’re positively glowing.”